-Environmental clearance was granted for the SR 981, Section Q20 project in November 2019.
-Environmental clearance for Sections V20 and Y10 will be pursued as part of preliminary design.
+Environmental clearance was granted for the SR 981, Section Q20 project in November 2019 and for Section Y10 in April 2022.
+Environmental clearance for Section V20 will be pursued as part of preliminary design.

 The Pennsylvania Transportation and Heritage (PATH) system is an online database and communication tool to facilitate consultation between PennDOT and the public on cultural resources that may be affected by its projects.
 PennDOT is required by federal and state law and regulation, including Section 106 of the National Historic Preservation Act, to consider the effects a project may have on historic properties and to consult with individuals and groups concerned about these potential effects.

 This system provides online and instant access to all documents produced, and findings made, for all active projects, and many completed projects.
 The public can use this database to find projects in your area, the status of consultation, and cultural resource documentation produced on those projects to date.
 Anyone can sign up to hear about specific projects in their area, or specific types of projects, and can provide input to assist PennDOT in evaluating ways to avoid or minimize effects to historic properties; where adverse effects cannot be avoided the public can provide input to assist us in evaluating ways to mitigate for those effects.